cosmo0920/Ahblog/README.md

 Ahblog
 ======

+**Notice:** Authorized as admin feature is temporary *disabled*.
+Because this feature depends on `Yesod.Auth.BrowserId` and `Yesod.Auth.GoogleEmail`.
+They cannot use anymore.

 [![Build Status](https://travis-ci.org/cosmo0920/Ahblog.svg?branch=master)](https://travis-ci.org/cosmo0920/Ahblog)

 The source code for my internal web app which is powered by the Yesod framework, written in haskell.